Jenna Hamilton: Season two

-In the aftermath of the letter-revelation, Jenna refuses to talk to her mother until she tells the truth to her father.
-Jenna's mother finally admits it to her husband, which causes them to separate temporarily.
-Jenna's relationship with Jake goes smoothly until Matty tries to sabotage it.
-Becoming jealous of Matty's new girlfriend, Jenna questions her relationship with Jake.
+In the aftermath of the letter-revelation, Jenna did not to talk to her Mom until she tells the truth to her Dad.
+Jenna's Mom finally admits it to her husband, which causes them to separate forever.
+Jenna's relationship with Jake goes great until Matty tries to ruin it.
+Becoming obsessed of Matty's new girlfriend, Jenna questions her relationship with Jake.
 After Jake tells her he loves her, she considers making love with him as she thinks it might clarify her feelings for him.
 Jenna finally realizes she is in love with Jake, declaring her love for him in a voice mail while at Aunt Ally's wedding.
 However, after Sadie Saxton tells him about Matty and Jenna's past, he breaks up with her.
 Matty comes over to her house to comfort her and she admits she still has feelings for him.
 They passionately share a kiss, which is seen by Jake, who stood outside as he was on the point to make up with her.
 Jenna tries to fix things with Jake but he keeps ignoring her.
 He sends her a picture of her and Matty making out, showing that he now knows everything.
 She tries again several times to explain to him what happened but he says he cannot trust her anymore.
 In the meantime, Jake stops being friends with Matty and the two get into a fight.
 Jenna decides to forward her blog to everyone so Jake can see the whole truth.
 The next day at school Jenna asks Jake if he read her blog and he tells her that she has humiliated him.
 However, after watching a film in French class, Jake and Matty decide to patch things up between them but they reveal to each other that they are both still in love with Jenna.
 They then tell Jenna that she has to pick between the pair.
 In deciding, Jenna imagines alternate scenes where she chooses one over another.
 She eventually chooses Matty but soon begins to have second thoughts as she decides to spend the summer with Matty while Jake will go to Europe with Tamara.